 Innovation in Seoul

-Seoul ranks 11th in the Innovation Cities Index (2016-2017), 3rd among Asian cities – right after Tokyo and Singapore.
+Seoul ranks 12th in the Innovation Cities Index (2018), being 3rd among Asian cities, after the global leader Tokyo and Singapore (6th).

 The city ranked 12th on the 2017 Global Cities Index that studies the capacity of cities to disrupt through innovation.
 This is one position down from the 2016 result and four positions weaker than in 2012, when it ranked as the 8th most powerful city for its potential of global innovation.